vechain/mesh/.github/CONTRIBUTING.md

 - [GitHub Help: Creating a pull request from a fork](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork)
 - [Git Branching and Merging](https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging)

-Once again, thank you for your interest in contributing to <!-- Your Project Name -->!
+Once again, thank you for your interest in contributing to VeChain Mesh API!
 Your support and collaboration are crucial to the success and growth of this project.
 If you have any questions or need additional guidance, please don't hesitate to reach out to the maintainers.

 Happy coding!